 Rent a car in Cyprus with Sixt and look forward to a premium service at affordable rates.
 Find our car rental deals in Cyprus by booking quickly and efficiently online and get a better deal when making your reservation in advance.
-We have branches at the islands major cities and transport hubs meaning you will be able to explore directly on arrival, explore our branch menu to find out more about our pick up locations.
+We have branches at the major cities on the island and transportation hubs meaning you will be able to explore directly on arrival.
 At all our locations you will be greeted with our excellent customer service that will help you get on the road with speed and ease.

 If your driving license is printed with a non-Roman Alphabet (Arabic, Japanese, Cyrillic, etc.), it must be complemented by an International driving license.
 When you pick up your rental vehicle you must show a valid driving license along with a passport or valid ID card.

 To rent a car in Cyprus you must be over 21 and have been in possession of a valid driving license for at least 3 years.
 The maximum age for driving is 75.
 For drivers aged 21-25 and 71-75 a surcharge applies.

 We accept payments from internationally recognized credit cards such as MasterCard, Visa, Diners Club and American Express.
 Please note, however, debit and prepaid cards such as VISA electron are not accepted.

 If you have an accident please inform the police immediately even if rental car is only slightly damaged, the accident was self-inflicted or if no other vehicles were involved.
 Do not move your vehicle until the police have arrived.
 In addition, any damage to the rental vehicle must be reported directly to Sixt during the rental period.
 There is an accident report form enclosed with the vehicle documents for this purpose.
 In Cyprus you can dial 199 or 112 for the police, ambulance or fire service.